A birthday misadventure!

 We were too flustered to snap photos of the car slipping and sliding on the mud.
 But as you can see, it wasn't particularly steep, an incline at best - but just enough!

-With the car safely parked at the very top of the path with wheels on the gravel road, we took out lawn chairs back to the lake and enjoyed a beer until the rain started coming down.
-Our relief was immense and each of us staying outwardly calm both confessed to internal panic and both were imagining riding our bikes back to the main road to get help.
+With the car safely parked at the very top of the path with wheels on the gravel road, we took our lawn chairs back to the lake and enjoyed a beer until the rain started coming down.
+Our relief was immense with each of us staying outwardly calm.
+We both confessed to internal panic and were imagining riding our bikes back to the main road to get help.
 We were VERY careful to make sure we had the car keys.

 Was it an adventure or a harrowing episode averted?
 Is there a difference?